 While leg press machine can give you ripped and strong legs, you should stay away from it when you’re dealing with lower back pain.
 Why?
 When you use this machine, your back is in flexed, uncomfortable position and the risk of injury is greater.

-Jogging is a popular activity, it helps you stay in shape, keeps weight in a healthy range, but it also puts too much strain on your back and aggravates pain you experience.
+Jogging is a popular activity, it helps you stay in shape, keeps weight in a healthy range, but it also puts too much strain on your back and aggravates the pain you experience.
 This pressure is particularly noticeable when jogging on hard surfaces.

 14. Bent over rows